While your website showcases different products, a sales funnel focuses on a select few.

 You can change the design and layout of a funnel page in Elementor.

-Click on the pencil icon to begin editing the checkout page, and select the Products tab.
+Click on the name of your checkout page and select the 'Products' tab.

 Search and add the product you wish to design the checkout page for.

-Important: Ensure that the products you wish to add to the checkout page are already added in WooCommerce.
+Important: Ensure that the products you wish to add to the checkout page are already created in WooCommerce.

 You can even add more than one product to your checkout page.
 Just use the drag & drop feature to decide the order in which they are showcased.